wastrachan/ansible-playbook-template/README.template.md

 5. Run Ansible for the first time: `make bootstrap host=testhost.com`

 #### Updating all Hosts
-You can update all hosts in a single command: `make update-all`.
+You can update all hosts in a single command: `make update`.

 #### Updating a List of Hosts
 You can update a single (or several) hosts by applying [limits](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html).
-Pass a pattern in to `make update-some` to narrow your update.
+Pass a pattern in to `make update limit=` to narrow your update.

-    make update-some limit=redis                # Update all hots with the redis role make update-some limit=db3.testhost.com     # Update the host db3.testhost.com make update-some limit=nginx:&staging       # Update all nginx staging servers make update-some limit=percona:!prod        # Update all non-production database servers
+    make update limit=redis                # Update all hots with the redis role make update limit=db3.testhost.com     # Update the host db3.testhost.com make update limit=nginx:&staging       # Update all nginx staging servers make update limit=percona:!prod        # Update all non-production database servers

 ## Execution on Remote Hosts
 The `ansible` utility can be used to execute ad-hoc commands on remote hosts in inventory.
 The general format of the command: